dustinpfister/blog_posts/_posts/threejs-cone.md

 ## 2 - Three js geometry cone basic example

-The cone Geometry constructor can accept a few arguments.
-However just the first two are the most important when it comes to a basic example at least.
+The cone Geometry constructor can accept a few arguments, just like the box and sphere constructors.
+However just the first two are the most important when it comes to a basic example of the cone geometry constructor at least.
 The first one is the radius of the base of the cone and then second is the height or length of the cone from the base to the tip.

 ```js
 (function () {